If you are facing garnishment in Mississippi, the process is completely avoidable.

 Since garnishment means that your employer knows about your money problems, it goes without saying that it is an unpleasant and embarrassing process.
 Fortunately, the garnishment process can largely be avoided.
 In some cases, if you are behind on your bills, your creditors will allow you to work out a payment plan with them, forgoing the garnishment process completely.
 However, the law does not require creditors to do this.
 In cases where you are unable to work out a deal with your creditors or cannot afford to pay your debts, bankruptcy is often the best solution.

 As soon as you file bankruptcy, any pending lawsuit or garnishment is immediately stopped.
 During the bankruptcy process, your debts are eliminated or paid back, depending on the type of bankruptcy you file.
-Once you have finished bankruptcy, you have a fresh start financially without any fear of garnishment of your pre-bankruptcy debts.
+Once you have finished bankruptcy, you have a fresh start financially without any fear of the garnishment of your pre-bankruptcy debts.

 If you are facing garnishment, it is important for you to know all of your options.
-The experienced bankruptcy attorneys at The Rollins Law Firm can listen to your situation, outline possible solutions and recommend the best one for you.
+The experienced bankruptcy attorneys at The Rollins Law Firm can listen to your situation, outline possible solutions, and recommend the best one for you.